gianca10086/Ai-biases-Ofqual-algorithm-/README.md

 # II) Methodological approach:

-# import the relevant libraries
+# Import the relevant libraries

     import pandas as pd
     import numpy as np